kdabir/nixstall/README.md

 - Archives must be self contained.
 No post processing is supported.
 - You can potentially install multiple versions of same package, and all may end up in PATH

+## Troubleshooting

+- If the `nixstall` script or shell functions are not loaded for some reason, try:
+    `source ~/.nixstall/nixstall/bin/nixstall`

+- If that does not exist, try one `curl -sL http://git.io/nixstall | bash -s self`